 The service is designed to alleviate the negative impacts loneliness has on mental and physical health.
 Volunteers are trained and supported by professional staff.
 If the older person’s needs change, staff also work with them to coordinate the additional supports they need to age at home.

 Who is ALONE’s Support & Befriending Service for?

 For anyone who is over 60 and has limited social contact or feels particularly isolated and lonely.

-- Provide companionship by visiting one hour a week
+- Provide companionship by visiting or calling at least once a week

 - Provide small practical supports where necessary and appropriate